Creed-Petitt/soonerflow/README.md

-# SoonerFlow: A Full-Stack Class Scheduler
+# SoonerFlow: A University Class Scheduler

 *A modern, scalable web application for course browsing and schedule building, featuring a FastAPI backend, React.js frontend, and an automated CI/CD pipeline to Google Cloud.*